tk-425/CC-Cleaner/README.md

    - **File History**: View file history entries from `~/.claude/file-history/` (version history and snapshots from Claude Code sessions).
 These accumulate over time and can be safely cleaned up to save disk space.
 Supports bulk selection and deletion.

-   - **Orphaned File History**: View file history entries that don't correspond to any active projects.
-These are completely safe to delete as they're no longer associated with any active projects.
+   - **Orphaned File History**: View file history entries that don't correspond to any active sessions.
+These are completely safe to delete as they're no longer associated with any active sessions.
 Supports bulk operations.

    - **Orphaned Projects**: View session data directories that exist but have no entry in `.claude.json`.
 These can be safely moved to trash (automatically removes related session-env data).
 Supports bulk selection and deletion.

    - **Debug**: View debug files from your Claude Code sessions.
 These are temporary debug information and logs that can be safely cleaned up to save disk space.
 Supports bulk selection and deletion.

-   - **Orphaned Debug**: View debug files that don't correspond to any active projects.
+   - **Orphaned Debug**: View debug files that don't correspond to any active sessions.
 Completely safe to remove.
 Supports bulk operations.

    - **Todos**: View all todo files from your Claude Code sessions.
 Review and manage todo entries.
 Supports bulk selection and deletion.

-   - **Orphaned Todos**: View todo files that don't correspond to any active projects.
+   - **Orphaned Todos**: View todo files that don't correspond to any active sessions.
 Safe to remove if no longer needed.
 Supports bulk operations.

    - **Config Backups**: View, restore, and manage automatic backups of your `.claude.json` configuration file.
 Each backup is automatically created before destructive operations.
 Click "Restore" to restore any previous backup.